-What is the future coming into being?
-How does personal and collective transformation support the pursuit of sustainable development goals?
+What future is coming into being?
+How do personal and collective transformation support the pursuit of sustainable development goals?

-To really change the future and address the current crises’ that the planet faces, we need systemic change.
-Promoting this transformation is not only about high level intellectual reasoning, but also about our ability to connect with something that cannot be known by reason, but can be sensed physically and intuitively.
-This is something bigger than ourselves, the interconnected local and global ecological and social systems, that are too complex for humans to fully know or manage.
+To really change the future and address the planetary crises that our societies faces, we need systemic change.
+Promoting this transformation is not only about high-level intellectual reasoning but also about our ability to connect with something that can be understood through physical sensation and intuition.
+It’s something bigger than ourselves: the interconnected local and global ecological and social systems that are too complex for humans to fully know or manage.

-Transformative change is a living process, directly linked to action.
+Transformative change is a living process directly linked to action.
 Values are not just thoughts and ideas.
 Values are not separate from our actions.
-How we act in relation to others, to the environment and to the future is how values are manifested.
+How we act in relation to others, to the environment and to the future is how our values are manifested.

 Building the right conditions for sustainable future